apache/beam/website/www/site/content/en/get-started/from-spark.md

 {{< localstorage language language-py >}}

 If you already know [_Apache Spark_](http://spark.apache.org/),
-learning _Apache Beam_ is familiar.
+using Beam should be easy.
-The Beam and Spark APIs are similar, so you already know the basic concepts.
+The basic concepts are the same, and the APIs are similar as well.

 Spark stores data _Spark DataFrames_ for structured data, and in _Resilient Distributed Datasets_ (RDD) for unstructured data.